 (1) In this regulation —

-baseline has the meaning given in the Crimes at Sea Act 2000 Schedule 1 clause 1(1);

-cruise ship means any vessel that —
+cruise ship means —

+(a) a vessel that —

-(a) has a minimum capacity of 100 passengers; and
+(i) has a minimum capacity of 100 passenger berths; and

-(b) is conducting a scheduled deep water cruise; and
+(ii) is conducting a scheduled deep water cruise; and

-(c) is transiting through Western Australian ports from and to locations overseas or interstate.
+(iii) is transiting through Western Australian ports from and to locations overseas or interstate;

+or

+(b) a vessel that —

+(i) has a minimum capacity of 100 passenger berths; and

+(ii) is conducting a scheduled deep water cruise that departed from the Port of Fremantle; and

+(iii) is transiting through the Port of Bunbury, the Port of Geraldton or any other Western Australian port south of the Port of Bunbury or north of the Port of Geraldton; and

+(iv) is scheduled to remain at a port referred to in subparagraph (iii) for a period of at least 6 hours before continuing with the remainder of the deep water cruise.

-(2) For the purposes of section 46(2A), gaming on a cruise ship outside a distance of 12 nautical miles from the Western Australian baseline is prescribed.
+(2) For the purposes of section 46(2A), gaming on a cruise ship is prescribed if —

+(a) the cruise ship is outside a distance of 12 nautical miles from a scheduled destination where the cruise ship is to berth or anchor; and

+(b) the gaming is operated only as an ancillary service on the cruise ship.

-[Regulation 8A inserted in Gazette 12 Aug 2011 p.
-3249.]
+[Regulation 8A inserted in Gazette 26 May 2017 p.
+2633.]

 8. Gaming permits, form and conditions of (Act s.
 47(1)(a) or (b))